tiusoro/hng13-stage0-devops/README.md

 #### 3️⃣ Create and Attach an Internet Gateway

-* Create and Attached IGW to the custom VPC. created hng-igw and attached it to custom vpc hng-vpc
+* Created hng-igw and attached it to custom vpc hng-vpc

 #### 4️⃣ Configure Route Table